-Improper fractions, with the name, signifies that the fractions are not done in a proper manner for any number, object or any element.
+Improper fractions, with the name, signifying that the fractions are not done in a proper manner for any number, object or element.
 In Maths, a fraction is a part of a whole.
 Fractions have two parts, numerator and denominator.
-If ⅓ is a fraction, then 1 is the numerator and 3 is the denominator.
+If ⅓ is a fraction, then 1 is the numerator, and 3 is the denominator.
 An improper fraction has a numerator greater than the denominator.
-For example 3/2 is an improper fraction but 2/3 is a proper fraction, whose denominator is greater than the numerator.
+For example, 3/2 is an improper fraction, but 2/3 is a proper fraction, whose denominator is greater than the numerator.

 In this article, you will find all the topics related to improper fractions.
 Also, we perform various arithmetic operations on these fractions, such as addition, division, multiplication, etc.